-(2) Procedure: Upon the filing of such a motion, an order to show cause as moved shall be issued forthwith, unless the Court shall direct otherwise.
+- (A) identify with particularity and by separately numbered paragraphs each matter that is claimed for stipulation; - (B) set forth in express language the specific stipulation that the moving party proposes with respect to each matter and annex thereto or make available to the Court and the other parties each document or other paper as to which the moving party desires a stipulation; - (C) set forth the sources, reasons, and basis for claiming, with respect to each such matter, that it should be stipulated; and - (D) show that opposing counsel or the other parties have had reasonable access to those sources or basis for stipulation and have been informed of the reasons for stipulation. - (2)Procedure: On the filing of a motion, an order to show cause as moved will be issued forthwith, unless the Court orders otherwise.
 The order to show cause will be served by the Clerk, with a copy thereof sent to the moving party.
-Within 20 days of the service of the order to show cause, the party to whom the order is directed shall file a response with the Court, with proof of service of a copy thereof on opposing counsel or the other parties, showing why the matters set forth in the motion papers should not be deemed admitted for purposes of the pending case.
-The response shall list each matter involved on which there is no dispute, referring specifically to the numbered paragraphs in the motion to which the admissions relate.
-Where a matter is disputed only in part, the response shall show the part admitted and the part disputed.
-Where the responding party is willing to stipulate in whole or in part with respect to any matter in the motion by varying or qualifying a matter in the proposed stipulation, the response shall set forth the variance or qualification and the admission which the responding party is willing to make.
-Where the response claims that there is a dispute as to any matter in part or in whole, or where the response presents a variance or qualification with respect to any matter in the motion, the response shall show the sources, reasons, and basis on which the responding party relies for that purpose.
-The Court, where it is found appropriate, may set the order to show cause for a hearing or conference at such time as the Court shall determine.
+Within 20 days of the service of the order to show cause, the party to whom the order is directed must file a response with the Court, with proof of service of a copy thereof on opposing counsel or the other parties, showing why the matters set forth in the motion papers should not be deemed admitted for purposes of the pending case.
+The response must list each matter involved on which there is no dispute, referring specifically to the numbered paragraphs in the motion to which the admissions relate.
+If a matter is disputed only in part, the response must show the part admitted and the part disputed.
+If the responding party is willing to stipulate in whole or in part with respect to any matter in the motion by varying or qualifying a matter in the proposed stipulation, the response must set forth the variance or qualification and the admission that the responding party is willing to make.
+If the response claims that there is a dispute as to any matter in part or in whole, or if the response presents a variance or qualification with respect to any matter in the motion, the response must show the sources, reasons, and basis on which the responding party relies for that purpose.
+The Court may set the order to show cause for a hearing or conference at any time.

-(3) Failure of Response: If no response is filed within the period specified with respect to any matter or portion thereof, or if the response is evasive or not fairly directed to the proposed stipulation or portion thereof, that matter or portion thereof will be deemed stipulated for purposes of the pending case, and an order will be issued accordingly.

-(4) Matters Considered: Opposing claims of evidence will not be weighed under this Rule unless such evidence is patently incredible.
+- (3) Failure of Response: If no response is filed within the period specified with respect to any matter or portion thereof, or if the response is evasive or not fairly directed to the proposed stipulation or portion thereof, that matter or portion thereof will be deemed stipulated for purposes of the pending case, and an order will be issued accordingly. - (4) Matters Considered: Opposing claims of evidence will not be weighed under this Rule unless the evidence is patently incredible.
 Nor will a genuinely controverted or doubtful issue of fact be determined in advance of trial.
-The Court will determine whether a genuine dispute exists, or whether in the interests of justice a matter ought not be deemed stipulated.
+The Court will determine whether a genuine dispute exists or whether in the interest of justice a matter ought not be deemed stipulated.